Europe’s economic outlook worsens as high prices plague consumer spending

 The commission cut its forecast for Europe’s largest economy this year to minus 0.4%.
 Germany is the only major economy expected to shrink this year, according to the International Monetary Fund, which foresees a decline of 0.3%.

+It will take time for Germany to address its issues with energy costs, Gentiloni said: “You don’t solve this in a couple of weeks.”
+But he added that “this is a strong economy with the tools and the possibility to recover.”

-Still, the state of the larger eurozone economy doesn’t resemble a typical recession, because unemployment is at record lows and wages are gradually catching up to the purchasing power lost to inflation as workers demand and get more.
+Despite near-zero growth, the state of the larger eurozone economy doesn’t resemble a typical recession, because unemployment is at record lows and wages are gradually catching up to the purchasing power lost to inflation as workers demand and get more.

 Energy prices have declined since their brutal spike tied to Russia’s war in Ukraine, while food inflation keeps declining.
 Annual inflation was 5.3% in July, down from the peak of 10.6% in October.